How to do Yoganidrasana (Sleeping Yogi Yoga Pose) and its benefits

 - Binding the legs with a yoga state so that it remains there for another time is a good idea.

-- To keep the head up one can take help from a second party or can take help of the wall or anything hard for support.
+- To keep the head up one can take help from a second party or can take help from the wall or anything hard for support.
 This makes yoga Nidra slightly easier.

 Benefits of Yoganidrasana (Sleeping Yogi Yoga Pose)

-- The posture that here is attained puts pressure on the adrenaline glands on the kidney making them active and improving the blood circulation there making the glands work better.
+- The posture that here is attained puts pressure on the adrenaline glands in the kidney making them active and improving the blood circulation there making the glands work better.